vade123/COMP.SEC.300/README.md

 - Admins have power to do basically anything, which is not very feasible and also probably not GDPR-safe
 - Application should be refactored, atleast separate business logic from api implementation to a separate service
   - would allow for more future-proof solution and make unit testing a lot easier
-- captcha
+- captcha (would of course also require a front end where to display it)
 - reverse proxy, either implement manually (e.g. nginx) or use some cloud provider service (load balancer / api management)
-- https (local setup)
+- https (local setup / cloud platform)
-- stricter typing / validating
+- stricter typing and validating
+- automated testing, both unit testing and API testing

 ## References